datalad-handbook/book/docs/basics/101-127-procedures.rst

 The typical workflow is to create a dataset and apply a procedure afterwards.
-However, procedures shipped with DataLad or its extensions with a ``cfg_`` prefix can also be applied right at the creation of a dataset with the ``-c/--cfg-proc <name>`` option in a :command:`datalad create` command.
+However, some procedures shipped with DataLad or its extensions with a ``cfg_`` prefix can also be applied right at the creation of a dataset with the ``-c/--cfg-proc <name>`` option in a :command:`datalad create` command.
 This is a peculiarity of these procedures because, by convention,